Signed in as:

 filler@godaddy.com

-Since the launch of ChatGPT in November 2022, I have been experimenting with its uses in teaching, research, problem-solving, and collaborative work.
-My partners have included government agencies in Bhutan, Mexico, and Peru; evaluation offices in government and the private sector; and training institutes, colleges, and universities in several countries.
-My newest e-book Using ChatGPT in Graduate Education: A Beginner's Guide (And We're All Beginners Here) had its second edition in August 2024--and with the rate of progress in AI tools, I expect it to need a new edition by mid-2025.
-The potential of these tools is transformative.
+Since the launch of ChatGPT in November 2022, I have been experimenting with Generative AI in teaching, research, problem-solving, and collaborative work.
+My partners have included government agencies in Bhutan, Indonesia, Mexico, and Peru; evaluation offices in government and the private sector; and training institutes, colleges, and universities in several countries.
+Three recent books demonstrate the transformative potential: Using ChatGPT in Graduate Education; Co-Intelligence Applied (co-created with OpenAI's Deep Research); and Graduate School Meets Generative AI (co-authored with Chat GPT).
+Find them all under "Books."

-It has been a privilege to partner with leaders in government, business, and civil society.
-A favorite vehicle is what I call “convenings.”
-These workshops provide leaders with the best quantitative data, illuminating models, and concrete examples of success, not for them to copy but to combine with their local knowledge and inspire their creativity.
-As a result, the participants often devise new, practical solutions that neither they nor I could have come up with in advance.
+In my work with leaders in government, business, and civil society, a favorite vehicle is what I call “convenings.”
+These workshops provide leaders with carefully curated data, models, and examples of success.
+The results include new, practical solutions that neither they nor I could have devised in advance.

 This lecture illustrates the approach, especially from about minute 24: “Who’s Corrupt?”